pabloroca/pr2_ModalDatePicker/README.md

 (see sample Xcode project in /Example)

-Import pr2_ModalDatePicker.h, set the delegate call presentModalwithDate with the date to be the default for the UIDatePicker and finally use the callback delegates
+Import pr2_ModalDatePicker.h, set the delegate, call presentModalwithDate with the date to be the default for the UIDatePicker and finally use the callback delegates

 ```objective-c
 #import <pr2_ModalDatePicker.h>